PAC Learning is just Bipartite Matching (Sort of): A Transductive Model of Learning, and why it's Good Enough

 \subsection{The Agnostic Setting}

-In relating the transductive and PAC models in the agnostic setting, the best we can currently say for general bounded loss functions is the following: The previously-described realizable reductions go through with a degraded bound on the number of samples, by a factor of at most $O(1/\epsilon)$.
-To see why this might be, note that both those reductions rely on Markov's inequality, which guarantees that a (random) predictor with expected loss $\epsilon$ has loss at most $2 \epsilon$ with probability at least $1/2$.
-Agnostic error discounts the loss of a predictor by the best-in-class loss, and in doing so no longer enjoys the same Markov guarantee.
-Indeed, when $\epsilon$ denotes this discounted expected loss, the probability guarantee provided by Markov's inequality degrades from $1/2$ to $O(\epsilon)$.
-Carrying this through either reduction increases the sample complexity bound by a factor of~$O(1/\epsilon)$.
+In relating the transductive and PAC models in the agnostic setting, the best we can currently say for general bounded loss functions is the following: Adaptations of the previously-described realizable reductions result in a degraded bound on the number of samples, by a factor of at most $O\left(\frac{1}{\epsilon}\right)$.
+To see why this might be, note that both those reductions rely on applying Markov's inequality to the (evidently nonnegative) loss of a randomized predictor: if its expected loss is $\epsilon$, then for an absolute constant $c \geq 1$ the realized predictor's loss exceeds $c \cdot \epsilon$ with probability at most $\frac{1}{c}$.
+Agnostic error discounts the loss of a predictor by the best-in-class loss, leading to a random variable which is no longer nonnegative, and therefore no longer enjoys the same Markov guarantee.
+Indeed, when $\epsilon$ denotes the expectation of this discounted loss, Markov's inequality --- adapted appropriately to what is now a random variable in $[-1,1]$ --- guarantees that the discounted loss of the realized predictor exceeds $c \epsilon$ with probability at most $\frac{1+\epsilon}{1+ c \epsilon} \approx 1- (c-1) \epsilon = 1-O(\epsilon)$.
+In other words, the predictor is guaranteed to be ``good'' --- in the sense of having loss at most $c \epsilon$ --- with probability only $(c-1) \epsilon = O(\epsilon)$.

-This multiplicative blowup of $1/\epsilon$ in sample complexity seems somewhat more fundamental in one of the directions than the other.
-For the large class of metric loss functions, a transductive learner guaranteeing agnostic error $\epsilon$ on datasets of size $n$ can be converted to a PAC learner guaranteeing agnostic error $O(\epsilon)$ with probability $1-\delta$ when given $n+O\left(\frac{1}{\epsilon^2} \log \frac{1}{\epsilon\delta}\right)$ samples.
-This is through an adaptation of the economical repetition construction of \citet{aden-ali_optimal_2023} to the agnostic setting by \citet{dughmi_is_2024}.